-The first way hard hats are broken up into different categories is based on the type of hardhat.
-There are two main types of hard hats, which are:
+Aside from that similarity, hard hat characteristics start to deviate in terms of protection.
+The first way hard hats are broken up into different categories is based on the type of hard hat.

-- Type II – The type II hard hats provide protection from impact from above, but also offer protection from lateral impact.
-This could be from running into the corner of a steel beam, having a projectile impact from across the room, or any other risk to the sides or back of the head.
+Type II hard hats provide protection from falling objects, but they also offer protection from lateral impact.
+This could be from running into the corner of a steel beam, having a projectile fly across a room, or any other risk to the sides or back of the head.

 In addition to the type categories of hard hats, there are also several classes of hard hats.
 The classes determine what types of hazards hard hats will protect wearers from.
 Having the right class of hard hat can mean the difference between life and death in many situations, so having the right option is essential.